Verizon/funnel/docs/src/jekyll/index.md

 * **Exporters** are the last peice of the puzzle.
 Exporters consume the streams in the core of *Funnel* and typically execute some kind of effectful transduction on that stream.
 In practice this might be transforming the streams into JSON to send to elastic search, or sending to a network socket.
 This section is highly extensible and simpy needs the implementor to provide a function `URI => Process[Task, Datapoint[Any]]`.

 This is the view of the system from a single machine perspective, but conveniently it turns out that this design composes accross the network to create a large distributed system.
-Viewed at a larger scale, the system can be vizulised like this:
+Viewed at a larger scale, the system can be visualized like this:

 ![design]({{ site.baseurl }}img/chemist-flask-funnel.png)